Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Time is of the essence when your corporate reputation is on the line.
 To manage both the volume and velocity of round-the-clock news—not to mention other reputation-endangering factors like association with third parties found to have acted unethically or irresponsibly—you need a consistent, continuous process.
 By automating the process, you enhance visibility into potential red flags while also freeing up human resources for further investigation and analysis.

-An out-of-the-box solutions like Nexis® Entity Insight makes it easy to align third-party monitoring to your organization’s risk appetite using a PESTLE framework.
+Due diligence solutions make it easy to align third-party monitoring to your organization’s risk appetite using a PESTLE framework.
 You prioritize risk across political, economic, social, technological, legal, and environmental factors.
 Entity Insight does the heavy lifting, continuously surfacing potential threats and displaying them in an easy-to-decipher dashboard that highlights mentions of key suppliers or other third parties in sanctions lists and across an unmatched collection of global news sources.
 It also offers insights into the financial stability of the third parties your organization relies on.

 Want to integrate adverse media into in-house risk management systems, robotic process automation or AI-enabled analytics?
 Nexis® Data as a Service makes it simple, with customizable adverse media feeds that deliver relevant data via flexible APIs.